If you were on a desert island and could take just 5 pieces of gear, what would they be?

-Don't trust those who say their staff is "higly qualified".
-Don't trust those who will talk bad of someboduy else to persuade you they're "bettern then".
-Don't trust basements with grey foam everywhere.
+Don't trust those who say their staff is "high qualified".
+Don't trust those who will talk bad about somebody else, just to persuade you that they're "bettern then".
+Don't trust those rooms which have been covered with grey foam everywhere.
 Talk to the professional you're hiring, listen at the different solutions he/she'll propose you.
 Look at the gear they use, cause you don't need a million dollar studio to record your disc, but you cant do it properly without starting from a "minimun standard".
 It's not only about equipment and room acoustics, it's more about knowing how to use those important tools.

 Look if the solutions they're proposing to you appear good enough to reach your goals.
 Look at his/her experience, and respect it, cause usually he/she knows what's thalking about.
 If you're not satisfied, ask for more informations.
 And if you're still not satisfied, ask for a second opinion.

 What was your career path?
 How long have you been doing this?

 I started recording on stereo cassettes as a child, and moved up to reel tape, then multitrack and finally digital.
 For a long time, it has been just a hobby.
 Then, since it happened to be something that I was good at, people started to ask me if I would work on their projects.
 Now I run my own studio, that's growing year after year.

 How would you describe your style?

 I'm a planner, but I trust my ears better and I tend to follow what they're telling me to do.